qnngroup/qnngds/docs/dev/contribute.rst

 --------------------------

-After modifying, adding or deleting any function of the package, you will obviously want to update the package's `documentation
+After modifying, adding or deleting any function of the package, you will need to update the package's `documentation
 <https://qnngds.readthedocs.io/en/latest/>`_.
 To do so, open a terminal and
 execute:

 .. code-block:: bash

     cd /path-to-qnngds/docs/user
     python generate_api.py

 Executing this file will automatically call the ``plot_images.py`` script.
-This script saves png images for every function of the package that returns a ``Device`` Phidl object.
+This script saves ``.png`` images for every ``ComponentFactory`` (i.e. function or method that generates a ``Component``).
 Then, it generates the updated API including your contribution.
 The generated API inlines the plotted images of the devices.

 .. _rtd version in qnngds:

 3. Preview the documentation: automatic versioning
 --------------------------------------------------

-You might want to check that the changes you made to the package are well generated and properly display in the documentation.
+Before opening a pull request, verify the changes you made to the package are well generated and properly display in the documentation.
 When pushing your code on your branch, a new verison of qnngds' documentation will be accessible.

-Commit your changes:
+Commit your changes on a new branch:

 .. code-block:: bash